 Fire in two Delhi factories following cylinder blast

 A fire broke out in two factories in Narela here following a cylinder blast on Tuesday morning, a Delhi Fire Service official said.
-One of the factories is manufactured shoes.
+One of the factories manufactures shoes, while the other factory was of cardboard material, they said.

-A call was received about the first blaze at 4.52 am and 32 fire tenders were rushed to the spot.
-Soon after reports were received about the second blaze.
+A call was received about the first blaze at 4.52 am and 36 fire tenders were rushed to the spot.
+Soon after, reports were received about the second blaze.

 Three firemen received minor injuries fighting the fires and returned to work after first-aid.
-"The firefighting is underway at both the locations and it is believed that no one was trapped inside the building, an official said.
+"The fire was doused at 12.55 pm at both the locations.
+No one was trapped inside the building.
+The firemen took eight hours to douse the blaze as there was inflammable material inside the factories," an official said.

+The fire department said cooling process is underway and 12 fire tenders have been deployed at the spot for the task.
+This is the second fire incident this week.
+On Monday, a massive fire ripped through a three-storey residential-cum-commercial building in outer Delhi's Kirari, killing at least nine people, including three children.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)